Flecart/complexity-tom-dwm/memo/README.md

 - mindgames
 - socialiqa

-The values will be written in a file called result.txt on the root of the project
+The values will be written in a file called result.txt on the root of the project.